-To be fair, this is a really difficult one because I think my initial response can sometime sound a little hard, and affairs of the heart aren’t always easy to define and can often be messy.
+To be fair, this is a really difficult one because I think my initial response can sometime sound a little harsh, and affairs of the heart aren’t always easy to define and can often be messy.

 But the truth of the matter is a relationship is not an excuse to not follow your travel dreams.

 Many people travel as a couple, many more still travel separately for short periods and still head back to their loved ones.
 Many people take extended solo trips and still remain committed to their partners back home.
 Not everyone who travels is single!

 Let’s play Devil’s advocate for a moment.
 If you really want to travel the world and your partner really doesn’t (because for some unfathomable reason there are people out there who literally don’t want to see the world too), and they are actually stopping you, physically or emotionally, then you may need to ask yourself a simple question.
 Are you really with the right person?

 This is hard, I know, and is an area where you may really need to ask yourselves – and each other – some very difficult questions.
 But if you are not compatible on such a fundamental dream, then are you actually right for each other in the long run?
 Is the person you are with really worth foregoing your dream?
 If they really loved you, they would probably tell you they weren’t right for you themselves.